 The main individual participants are information managers, planners and practitioner managers from Local Authority and NHS backgrounds.

 The Partnership Vision

 “To improve health and wellbeing outcomes by sharing data, analysis and learning”

 - To be outcome-focused in everything we do

 - To provide effective benchmarking services

 - To build collaborative relationships and facilitate learning

 - To be contemporary in our thinking

-The HSCBN has been hosted by the School of Health in Social Science at the University of Edinburgh since 2014.
+From 2014 to 2017 the HSCBN was hosted by the School of Health in Social Science at the University of Edinburgh and has now moved within the University to the Usher Institute of Population Health Sciences and Informatics, in order to maximise its potential for academic collaboration.
 The network played an important role in the development of the Health and Wellbeing Outcomes and is now actively engaged with Scottish Government and NSS Scotland in facilitating progress in the use of the national indicators for performance reporting, planning and improvement.

 Membership of HSCBN is open to all local authorities, community health partnerships and health boards in Scotland.
 To find out more about the network contact us by email, phone or webform.